How to Unglue Wood Joints — Dissolve and Remove Glue Easily

 Rubbing Alcohol

-It’s an economical material to remove adhesives from a wood joint, and you can apply them with a cloth.
+It’s an economical material to remove adhesives from a wood joint – be it a stressed or unstressed joint.
+You can also apply them with a cloth.

 How to Clean Wood Sign Projects With Glue